AilurusStyani/Eyelink_blinking_data_processing/README.md

 11. Still have unknown noisy point (sudden decrease to zero for ~1 to 20ms, discontinuously), not sure why it happened.

 You need global SCREEN.width and SCREEN.height as screen width and height in pixel, 1280x1024 in default.
-The function BlinkNoisyPurify.m can purify the data in multiple times untill no more blink points are detected.
+The function BlinkNoisyPurify.m can purify the data in multiple times untill no more junk data are detected.
 The function blink_treatment_pupil1.m can only purify once, that continuesly blinking in several times may not be fully purified.

 For any demand and suggestion, please feel free to comment in [issues](https://github.com/softdrinks/Eyelink-blinking-data-processing/issues).
 Anyone who wanna more discussion on how to process the data from Eyelink are very welcome!